williamzhangNU/VAGEN/vagen/env/README.md

 # Set the data path and download before running the server
 export ALFWORLD_DATA=<storage_path>
-# or you can add this path into bashrc
+# or you can add this path directly into bashrc
 # echo 'export ALFWORLD_DATA=<storage_path>' >> ~/.bashrc

 # download dataset
 alfworld-download

-# on a new window, start a startx port and then start server
+# on new windows, start a startx port and then start server
 python vagen/env/alfworld/startx.py 0
 python vagen/server/server.py
 ```